dudeperf3ct/dudeperf3ct.github.io/sensei/jeff_bezos.md

 When we did customer reviews 20 years ago, some book publishers were not happy because some of the reviews were negative so it was very controversial practise at that time.
 But we thought it was right and stuck to our guns and had a deep keel to that and didn't change.

 I am interested in space because I am passionate about it.
 I have been studying and thinking about it since I was a 5 year old boy.
 But that is not why I am pursuing this work.
 I am pursuing this work because I believe if we don't, we will eventually end up with a civilization of stasis which I find is very demoralizing.
 I don't want my great grandchildren's great grandchildren to live in a civilization of stasis.

+First of all, I was not looking for newspaper.
+I had no intention of buying it (The Washington Post), had never thought about the idea, had never occured to me.
+It was never something like childhood dream, nothing.
+My friend Don Graham, whom I have known for 20 years now, he approached to me through intermediary and wanted to know if I am interested in buying The Post.
+I sent back word that I would not because I didn't really know anything about newspapers.
+And Don over series of conversations convinced me that it was unimportant because we inside Washington Post had so much talent that understands newspapers.
+That wasn't what the problem was, the need was to have somebody who understand internet.
+And so, that is who it got started.
+And I did some soul searching and my decision process is again intuition and gut not analysis.
+The financial situation of  Washington Post in 2013 was very upside down.
+The problem was that Internet was roding all of the traditional advantages the local newspaper had, all of them.
+And I said, "You know, is this something I wanna get involved in.
+If I am going to do it, I am gonna have to put some heart into it, work into it and I decided I would only do that, if I believed it was really important institution."